krallin/tini/README.md

 Add Tini to your container, and make it executable.

-It's a very small file (10KB range).
-All Tini depends on is libc.
+Tini is a very small file (in the 10KB range), and all it depends on is `libc`.

 Once you've added Tini, use it like so: